CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellcraft/Blazecraft/Blazecraft.md

 - Resist fire and heat.
 - Raise core body heat to resist disease and hypothermia.

-Blazecraft is one of the most common Fellweave learned, owing to its utility and combat effectiveness.
+Blazecraft is one of the most common Fellcraft learned, owing to its utility and combat effectiveness.
 It allows the user to create and manipulate fire.
 While all expressions of Blazecraft come from the same root gene, the most widely taught and used is derived from the Phoenix immolation or Dragonfire.

 #### Specialization: The Fire Dragon